How To Clean Nubuck Shoes

 - Store them in a cool, dry place.

-- Use a shoe tree to help them retain their shape
+- Use a shoe tree or a shoe stretcher to help them retain their shape

 - Apply water and stain repellent to the shoes before wearing them.